MattJDavidson/mattjdavidson.github.io/_posts/2018-12-19-xtc-retro-2018-notes.md

 ## Size & Venue
 1. Size (attendance) has been good
 1. Sharing the room on the night of the retro was annoying (but it is the week before Christmas, and there was a low turnout).
-1. A venue with stairs is dissapointingly inaccessible for some.
+1. A venue with stairs is disappointingly inaccessible for some.
 1. Somewhere like skillsmatter could be a little impersonal
 1. XTC has been traditionally held in a pub
 1. Pizza is tasty, but too frequently eaten.